hpc-carpentry/hpc-carpentry.github.io/pages/about.md

 helpers, and supporters who share a mission to teach foundational computational and data science skills to researchers.
 The Carpentries subscribes to a shared <a href="http://docs.carpentries.org/topic_folders/policies/code-of-conduct.html">Code of Conduct</a>.
 In January, 2018, Software Carpentry and Data Carpentry merged their projects to form <strong>The Carpentries</strong>.
 This <a href="https://software-carpentry.org/blog/2017/09/merger.html">blog post</a> provides some background.

-You can donate to The Carpentries <a href="https://carpentries.wedid.it/">through this portal</a>.

 <h4>How is The Carpentries Managed?</h4>

 The Carpentries is a fiscally sponsored project of <a href="http://communityin.org/">Community Initiatives</a>,